-Lauren B. French (Associate Professor of Biology, Chair of Biology), B.A., Oberlin College; Ph.D., Cornell University.
+Lauren B. French (Associate Professor of Biology), B.A., Oberlin College; Ph.D., Cornell University.
 Teaching and Research: molecular neuroscience, ion channel development and receptor gene sequences and operation.

 Ronald Mumme (Professor of Biology), B.S., University of South Florida; Ph.D., University of California (Berkeley).
 Teaching and Research: behavioral ecology and evolutionary biology.